-SMWC offers the Volunteer Income Tax Assistance (VITA) Program to help those with an income of $51,000 and below who cannot prepare their own tax returns.
-Through VITA, which is a national program through the Internal Revenue Service, certified volunteers sponsored by various organizations help prepare basic tax returns in communities across the country.
+For the seventh year, SMWC participates in the Volunteer Income Tax Assistance (VITA) Program to help low- to moderate-income (generally, $53,000 and below) people who cannot prepare their own tax returns.
+Through VITA, which is a national program, certified volunteers sponsored by various organizations receive training to help prepare basic tax returns in communities across the country.

 Those who wish to have tax returns prepared at a VITA site must bring:

-- Proof of identification,
+- Proof of identification – Picture ID

-- Birth dates for all persons listed on the tax return,
+- Birth dates for you, your spouse and dependents on the tax return

-- Wage and earning statement(s) Form W-2, W-2G, 1099-R, from all employers,
+- Wage and earning statement(s) Form W-2, W-2G, 1099-R, 1099-Misc from all employers

-- Interest and divided statements form banks (Forms 1099),
+- Interest and dividend statements from banks (Forms 1099)